Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 When could retatrutide receive FDA approval?

-Eli Lilly plans an NDA submission in 2026.
-Assuming a standard 10–12-month FDA review, a potential approval decision could come in 2027.
+Eli Lilly has not announced an NDA filing date for retatrutide, which remains in Phase 3.
+Outside analysts have projected a possible filing once pivotal TRIUMPH data is complete, but no timeline is confirmed by Lilly.
 The purpose of this page is to track the TRIUMPH readouts that feed that process — for the direct regulatory answer, use the retatrutide approval status page.

 Our Research Standards